Central Region

 Training Opportunities

-Interns will have the opportunity to do brief neurocognitive assessments in the primary care setting.
 Interns are required to complete six integrated reports during the internship training year.
-The neurocognitive assessments will help providing training to our interns in how to conduct brief assessments to assist in patient care and treatment outcomes within a primary care, population-based care model.
-Interns will be encouraged to complete at least one integrated report using our neurocognitive assessment batteries but will also have the opportunity to use other brief screeners and assessment tools relevant to our training model.
+The integrated reports will help provide training to our interns in how to conduct brief assessments to assist in patient care and treatment outcomes within a primary care, population-based care model using brief screeners and assessment tools relevant to the primary care setting.

 PCPs also provide onsite supervision because of the nature of the population and medical clinic setting.
 In addition, much informal contact and consultation also occurs with other physicians, providers and staff.